-- 1. The Executive Director will develop a long-term (5 years or longer) financial plan incorporating the Board of Trustees' strategic plan, identifying the Authority's long-term financial challenges and proposed solutions based upon reasonable projections of revenue and expense including operations and maintenance, reasonably anticipated new funding programs, capital expansion, maintenance of a state of good repair of existing assets, asset replacement, and debt issuance.
-The Executive Director will update the long-term financial plan three times a year. - 2.
-The Board of Trustees will review the long-term financial plan annually and report it to the State Bonding Commission.
+1. The Executive Director will develop a long-term (5 years or longer) financial plan incorporating the Authority's Strategic Plan, identifying the Authority's long-term financial challenges and proposed solutions based upon reasonable projections of revenue and expense including operations and maintenance, reasonably anticipated new funding programs, capital expansion, maintenance of a state of good repair of existing assets, asset replacement, and debt issuance.
+The Executive Director will update the long-term financial plan annually and annually present the plan to the Board in a public meeting for review.

+2. The Board of Trustees will review the long-term financial plan annually and report the plan annually to the State Financial Review Commission.